Cotton Sourcing Map for Brands: 2026 Origin Guide

 Where does the world's cotton actually come from?

-Five countries grew about 78% of the world's cotton in the 2024/25 season: China at 25%, India at 24%, the United States at 12%, Brazil at 10%, and Pakistan at 7% (USDA Cotton: World Markets and Trade, 2025).
-Total global output reached roughly 25.4 million metric tons.
-The remaining 22% spreads across Australia, Uzbekistan, Turkey, Greece, and West Africa.
+Five countries grew about 77% of the world's cotton in the 2024/25 season: China at 26%, India at 21%, Brazil at 14%, the United States at 12%, and Pakistan at 4% (USDA Cotton: World Markets and Trade, 2025).
+Total global output reached roughly 26.3 million metric tons (121 million bales).
+Brazil overtook the United States in 2024/25 to become the world's third-largest producer.
+The remaining 23% spreads across Australia, Uzbekistan, Turkey, Greece, and West Africa.

 Sources: USDA Cotton: World Markets and Trade, 2025; ICAC World Cotton Statistics, 2024; OneAim Apparel internal sourcing data 2024-2026.